ShanLunjiaJian/shanlunjiajian.github.io/_includes/about/en.md

 There are many strange things in my blog.
 I think many of them are useless.
 But I love writing notes in my blog!

 Welcome to exchange friends links with me!

+Except the default background, unless otherwise specified, other backgrounds come from Pixiv, and ID is the file name in the URL.